 Finally, the most important reason to bring very small children is they will love it!
 Disney World is a magical place, and young children will love being there.
 Our son certainly enjoyed those trips, and we have special memories of some “firsts” at Disney World.
 I also had the pleasure of seeing my nephews experience Disney at a very young age, including a first haircut.

 Will they remember everything?
-No. But the fact that our children may not remember these special experiences doesn’t mean we don’t try to create them or that they don’t have the impact of a development.
+No. But the fact that our children may not remember these special experiences doesn’t mean we don’t try to create them or that they don’t have an impact on development.
 Besides, family memories aren’t just for the kids.
 Do any of us remember our first birthday party?
 Of course not.
 But that doesn’t make smearing frosting all over every square inch of their bodies any less fun or any more of a special memory for us as parents.
 You won’t regret taking your young child to Disney!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.